Seafzz/todo/README.md

 ### Manual Testing
 Manual testing has been conducted to verify the functionality of the application.
 For detailed manual testing results and evidence, refer to the [manual_test_results.md](manual_test_results.md) file.

+## Deployment

+### Deploying to Heroku

+1. **Create a Heroku Account**: if you don't already have one, [sign up for a Heroku account](https://signup.heroku.com/).

+2. **Create a New Heroku App**:
+- Log in to your Heroku account.
+- Click on the "New" button in the top right corner and select "Create new app".
+- Enter a unique app name and choose your region.
+- Click "Create app".

+3. **Set up Enviroment Variable**:
+- Navigate to the "Settings" tab of your newly created app.
+- Click on "Reveal Config Vars" in the Config Vars section.
+- Add the necessary enviroment variables ('SECRET_KEY, 'DATABASE_URL' DEBUG=FALSE').

+4. **Connect to Github**:
+- Navigate to the "Deploy" tab.
+- In the "Deployment method" section, select "Github".
+- Authenticate with Github if you haven't already.
+- Search for your repository and connect if to your Heroku app.

+5. **Deploy the Application**:
+- In the "Manual Deploy" section, select the branch you want to deploy (Main)
+- Click on "Deploy Branch".

+6. **Access Your Application**:
+- Once the deployment is complete, you can open your application by clicking on the "Open app" button.